pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

 1. select letter g
-2. select word number
+2. select word a
-3. select from letter M to symbol K
+3. select from letter M to M
-4. select from letter K to 1ª K
+4. select from symbol g to fourth M
-5. select from last letter M to symbol K
+5. select from 1ª letter K to letter K
-6. select from 42ª symbol M to 42ª letter g
+6. select from 1ª symbol M to 42ª letter K
-7. select from line 1 to 1
+7. select from line 42 to line 42

 **Português**